-The Australia Chapter DECUS Office has at present a staff of four: the Chapter Administrator, who has the overall responsibility for the organisation and management of the office, and three assistants who have roles assigned by the Administrator.
+The Australia Chapter DECUS Office has at present a staff of five: the Chapter Administrator, who has the overall responsibility for the organisation and management of the office, and four staff members who have roles assigned by the Administrator.
 In addition at present one part-time staff member is responsible, under the Administrator's general direction, for the operation of the New Zealand Office.